vinniejipsk/space-explorer/README.md

 1. Debug more errors/problems.
 (Need to delete twice for an item and etc.)
 2. Able to drag and drop the favourite items in the list.
 3. Able to click on a favourite item to check on the summary.
+4. Make use of more React Router logics.
+(Most of the components still need to refresh or refetched.)
-4. Think of more interactive ways for users to click and implement it.
+5. Think of more interactive ways for users to click and implement it.
 (Sliders?
 A Calendar to help users to mark?)

 # Q&A